What is Emerge?

 Emerge does not train on any issues, but we do require all program participants to be registered members of the Democratic Party and read and sign the Democratic Party platform, which covers many important issues.
 Emerge relies on our strong network of partners to provide support to alums on particular issues.
-Alums are able to go to these partner organizations who are experts in a wide range of issues for additional guidance and information.
+Alums are able to go to these partner organizations that are experts in a wide range of issues for additional guidance and information.

 How are you funded?

 Emerge is funded by donations from individual donors, labor unions, and Political Action Committees.
-Our supporters share our vision of building a more reflective and inclusive democracy through inspiring, training, and supporting the next generation of Democratic women candidates.
+Our supporters share our vision of building a more reflective and inclusive democracy through inspiring, training and supporting the next generation of Democratic women candidates.

 Are you a 501(c)(3) organization/are donations to Emerge tax-deductible?

-Emerge is a 527 political organization and donations are not tax deductible.
+Emerge is a 527 political organization and donations are not tax-deductible.
 Emerge is not a PAC and does not endorse candidates and does not make contributions to, or coordinate its spending with, any candidates or political parties.